jaymzlim1992/Online-Course-Recommender-System/README.md

 `Refer to project report at Github Folder: ProjectReport`

 ---
-## SECTION 7 : MISCELLANEOUS
+## SECTION 7 : KNOWLEDGE MODELLING

-`Refer to Github Folder: Miscellaneous`
+`Refer to Github Folder: KNOWLEDGE MODELLING`

 ### Codes for web scraping and data processing
 *iPynb files used for data processing